Chapter 17.71

 D. “Closed record hearing” means a hearing, conducted by a single hearing body or officer authorized to conduct such hearings, in which testimony is restricted to information contained in the record developed in a prior open record hearing.
 Additional evidence may only be entertained as allowed by Chapter 36.70C RCW.

-E. “Permit or application” means any land use or environmental permit or license required for a project action, including, but not limited to, subdivisions, short subdivisions, variances, planned development district master plans, conditional uses, shoreline substantial development permits, site plan approval, permits or approvals required by the critical areas ordinance, or site specific rezones authorized by a comprehensive plan.
+E. “Project permit or application” means any land use, environmental, or approval required for a project action, including, but not limited to, subdivisions, short subdivisions, variances, planned development district master plans, conditional uses, shoreline substantial development permits, site plan approval, permits or approvals required by the critical areas ordinance, or site specific rezones which do not require a comprehensive plan, or development regulations except as otherwise specifically included in this subsection.
+Building, site development, public works, clearing and grading, and other construction permits are excluded from this definition and exempt from associated timeline and noticing requirements.

 F. “Public or neighborhood meeting” means an informal meeting, hearing, workshop, or other public gathering to obtain comments from the public or other agencies on a proposed project permit prior to the decision.
 A public meeting does not constitute an open record hearing.
 The proceedings at a public meeting may be recorded and a report or recommendation may be included in the project permit application file.
 (Ord.
+2097 § 2, 2024; Ord.
 1741 § 38, 2009).

 17.71.030 Framework for decisions.